robertblackwell/zig-exe-demo/README.md

 What am I missing.

 The file `task.sh` demonstrates what was just described.
-Executed without an argument it will run 4 scenarious in which it attempts to build and run `main.zig`.
+Executed without an argument it will run 4 scenarios in which it attempts to build and run `main.zig`.
 - build and run  `src/main.zig` without any c calls, without libzutils existing, no `addIncludeDir()`, no `linkSystemLibrary()`.
 This will run successfully.
 - build and run `src/main.zig` with C calls, with `libzutils` existing, with `addIncludeDir()` and with `linkSystemLibrary()`.
 This will run successfully.
 - build `src/main.zig` with C calls, without the `addIncludeDir()`.
 The build will fail with a `cImport failed error`